The LiBBY Study results are now available!

 Why the LiBBY Study

-The LiBBY (Life’s-end Benefits of cannaBidiol and tetrahYdrocannabinol) Study is the first of its kind to examine the possible benefits of Delta-9-tetrahydrocannabinol (THC) and cannabidiol (CBD) as a safe treatment option for agitation in hospice-eligible people with dementia.
+The LiBBY (Life’s-end Benefits of cannaBidiol and tetrahYdrocannabinol) Study was the first of its kind to examine the possible benefits of Delta-9-tetrahydrocannabinol (THC) and cannabidiol (CBD) as a safe treatment option for agitation in hospice-eligible people with dementia.

-The LiBBY Study draws inspiration from Libby Soffar, who suffered with agitation at the end of her life, and the challenges her family and friends faced in assisting her to die peacefully.
+The LiBBY Study drew inspiration from Libby Soffar, who suffered with agitation at the end of her life, and the challenges her family and friends faced in assisting her to die peacefully.
 Libby’s story speaks to the limited treatment options for agitation at the end of life and the unpleasant side effects of commonly prescribed medications.

 Why THC & CBD?